-Rather than proposing to develop a new qualification, this project recommends creating up to 13 new units, which would be packaged as a specialisation in existing qualifications.
+Rather than proposing to develop a new qualification, this project recommends creating up to 13 new units, which would be packaged as a specialisation in n existing qualification (Certificate IV in Animal Behaviour and Training).
 Hence, the proposed specialisation recognises and supports the distinctiveness of this industry's job roles but is not inconsistent with streamlining and rationalisation objectives.